Navy to start randomly testing SEALs, special warfare troops for steroids

 The Navy has provided $225,000 to fund the testing contract through the end of this month, and it's expected to cost about $4.5 million per year for the next two years.

-Noting that the drugs are illegal, Davids said “we hold firm that any number above zero is unacceptable, whether during training or downrange" when sailors are deployed.
-And he urged sailors to talk to their teammates and commanders about the drugs and their risks.
+Noting that the drugs are illegal, Davids has told his force that any number above zero is unacceptable, whether during training or downrange when sailors are deployed.
+He has urged sailors to talk to their teammates and commanders about the drugs and their risks.

-"I have unwavering faith in our collective commitment and resilience.
-Let’s navigate this together,” he said.
+“My intent is to ensure every NSW teammate operates at their innate best while preserving the distinguished standards of excellence that define NSW,” he said in his message to the force.

 According to the command, personnel will still be allowed to get prescription medication to treat legitimate medical conditions.